skywind3000/LeaderF-snippet/README.md

 ## Feature

-- Read snippets from SnipMate or UltiSnips
+- Read snippets from SnipMate, UltiSnips, or NeoSnippet.
 - Display snippet descriptions in the fuzzy finder.
 - Work in both INSERT mode and NORMAL mode.